 - 1. In the event of illness or other absence, please notify your instructor as soon as possible. - 2.
 Students are expected to abide by the "Terms of Participation" they signed during the admissions process for KCJS, as well as the code of Academic Conduct outlined in Columbia University's General HandbookLinks to an external site. and your KCJS Handbook. - 3.
-Students with disability paperwork should contact their instructors as soon as possible at the beginning of the term in order to discuss accommodations. - 4.
+Students with disability paperwork should contact the Japanese language coordinator as soon as possible at the beginning of the term in order to discuss accommodations. - 4.
 No chewing gum, consuming food, wearing a hat/cap in class. - 5.
-Use formal speech ($(\vec{r} \neq \vec{r})$) style when talking to instructors and staff members. - 6.
+Use formal speech ($\vec{c} \neq / \vec{z} \neq$) style when talking to instructors and staff members. - 6.
 Emails sent after 5pm Monday through Thursday will NOT be answered until the following morning.
 Emails sent after 5pm on Friday as well as on Saturday and Sunday will NOT be answered until Monday morning. - 7.
-It is your responsibility to check time and keep the deadline of homework, quizzes, etc. - 8.
+It is your responsibility to check time and keep the deadline of homework, guizzes, etc. - 8.
 Do not come to class if you have 37.5 or higher even if you tested negative for COVID-19.